---

 ## Frequently Asked Questions

-### Are AI cover letter generators free?
+### Is there a free AI cover letter generator?

 ---